ironcev-talks/reaching-technical-excellence-from-software-sheep-to-software-craftsmanship/README.md

 In the talk, I share experiences and lessons learned from a challenging change management quest undertook to transform the company's mindset and skill set.

-What is the agile hangover, and how to overcome it?
+What is the agile hangover, and how to overcome it?</br>
-What are software sheep, and how not to be one?
+What are software sheep, and how not to be one?</br>
 How to push an organization toward genuine software craftsmanship?

 You will learn what we as a world's leading automotive technology company did to become better software craftsmen.
 The chances are high that the approach we took might work for your company as well.